reversed-digital/theme-system/README.md

 export const { utilities, parse, parseAll } = createThemeSystem<Theme>(theme)
 ```

+> Note the `export type Theme  = typeof theme` line, this is needed to have typechecking on your theme object.

 The `utilities` property is a string containing the css with the utility classes, you should add this once inside your global css.

-The `parse` & `parseAll` functions are identical in implementation, but `parse` is strictly typed based on your theme and `parseAll` is loosely typed.
+The `parse` & `parseAll` functions are identical in implementation, but `parse` is strictly typed based on your theme.

 ## parse example